Teradata/stacki-wiki/wiki/Configuration/Network-Configuration-Frontend.md

 My host is "stacki-50" on a VirtualBox VM.
 By dumping in this spreadsheet file and then syncing the network, I'll get all my interfaces set-up for the defined network topology.

 Pay attention to a few things:
-* Only the private NIC has to most of the fields filled out.
+* Only the private NIC has most of the fields filled out.
 You can generate this before editing by doing a `# stack report hostfile > fe.csv` to kickstart your CSV file creation process.
 * I've set enp0s8 on the public subnet as my "default" interface.
 This means I can get out to the interwebzz.
 Usually, the private interface "enp0s3" is the default.
 * I have created two virtual interfaces: enp0s3:1 and enp0s3:32 because I want to access my ipmi network on enp0s3:1 and a VLAN that's tagged with id 32.